NibiruChain/cosmoguard/README.md

 Refer to [Configuration](./CONFIG.md) to see all configuration options and their defaults.

-### Starting the Firewall
+### Starting CosmoGuard
-To start the firewall, use the following command:
+To start CosmoGuard, use the following command:
 ```
-$ firewall -config /path/to/config/file.yaml
+$ cosmoguard -config /path/to/config/file.yaml
 ```